 Please alert the Dean of Students Office by filling out this brief form or by calling 817.257.7926 if any of the following are true:

-- The student has had excessive absences in the class.
+• The student has had excessive absences in class.
 (An instructor should not assume that continued absence from class indicates an official withdrawal unless so notified by the Registrar.)

 Would you like a presentation on a specific student concern to be discussed during a staff or faculty meeting?
-The Dean of Students Office is available to speak about a variety of issues including recognizing and responding to students in distress and civility.
+The Wellness Education Office is available to speak about a variety of issues including recognizing and responding to students in distress and civility.

 Also, please visit the Don’t Cancel that Class website to review additional presentations that faculty and staff can request from other Student Affairs Departments.